 A lien is a legal right to get paid from a specific asset/property, as opposed to from an individual person.

 A judgment, however, is merely a court order that allows a creditor to pursue collection actions against someone (including creating a lien against assets).

 Depending on the laws of the state involved, such collection actions can include getting a lien against property, or wage garnishment, or seizures of bank accounts, etc.

 But as far as discharge in bankruptcy goes, a debt on a judgment is no different than any other debt that doesn’t yet have a judgment–they are dischargeable in bankruptcy unless they meet one of the exceptions set forth in 11 U.S.C.
 523, as described above.

 Liens Remain Against Property After Bankruptcy Unless Removed

-A “judgment lien” is simply a lien that results from recording a judgment, as described above (as opposed to a lien created voluntarily, such as a mortgage).
-This lien will remain against whatever property it is “attached” to on the date the bankruptcy case is filed after the bankruptcy discharge has been entered, unless it is specifically avoided (removed) in the bankruptcy case.
+A “judgment lien”** is simply a lien that results from recording a judgment, as described above (as opposed to a lien created voluntarily, such as a mortgage).

-A judgment lien¹ is not automatic.
+A judgment lien is not automatic.